gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 application was executed inside a *genuine* SGX enclave.
 This process of gaining trust in a remote SGX machine is called Remote Attestation (RA).

-Graphene has two features that transparently add SGX RA to the application: (1) RA-TLS augments normal SSL/TLS sessions with an SGX-specific handshake callback, and (2) Secret Provisioning establishes a secure SSL/TLS session between the SGX enclave and the remote user so that the user may gain trust in the remote
+Gramine has two features that transparently add SGX RA to the application: (1) RA-TLS augments normal SSL/TLS sessions with an SGX-specific handshake callback, and (2) Secret Provisioning establishes a secure SSL/TLS session between the SGX enclave and the remote user so that the user may gain trust in the remote